 Causes of Carpal Tunnel Syndrome

-One of the most common causes for carpal tunnel is repetitive motion of the wrists and hands.
+One of the most common causes of carpal tunnel is repetitive motion of the wrists and hands.
 However, there are several underlying medical reasons that may also result in the condition.
 Some of them include:

 It’s also common for pregnant or menopausal women to experience carpal tunnel with more frequency, due to the additional fluid retention.
 The condition is more likely to appear in multiple pregnancies (twins, triplets, etc.) or if the woman is overweight.